 - Click Add to add the domain name to the table.

-- Click Group Mappings, Add to create a mapping of the group attribute values (i.e. partner roles for other Centrify tenants, or groups for partners using ADFS) to your groups.
+- Click Group Mappings > Add to create a mapping of the group attribute values to your groups.

-Enter the partner role or ADFS group (ADFS federation) into the Group Attribute Value column, then either select an existing group in the Group Name column or enter a new name.
+- Enter the federated group into the Group Attribute Value column, then either select an existing group in the Group Name column or enter a new name.

-You do this to map the partner roles/ADFS groups (information you should have received from your partner) to your groups.
+This maps the federated groups (information you should have received from your partner) to your groups.
 Each group needs to be a member of at least one role in your tenant.
 See Assigning host groups to roles.

 Click Inbound Metadata to configure IDP settings (using the IDP metadata you received from your partner) for this partner using one of the following options: